caseyamcl/easyasset/README.md

 * Compiles LESS, SASS/SCSS, JS, or any [Assetic](https://github.com/kriswallsmith/assetic) asset (or asset collection)
 * Recursively compiles (combines) asset files in a directory
-* Includes Silex/Symfony provider, but will work with any framework, router, or HTTP library
+* Includes Silex provider, but will work with any framework, router, or HTTP library
 * Includes 'force compile' option that will allow you to compile assets on every page load
 * Unit Tested, fully PSR-4/PSR-2 compliant